smudge-js/smudge/notes/notes.md

     1.0, 0.0, 1.0

 .opengl is going to fight us on this, but I want to consider a stateless api.
     No: set up state, draw with state.
     Yes: draw(params, params, params).

-    .maybe build libarary in two parts, a pure stateless, harder to use base layer, and an "adapter" layer that sits over that and maintains state.
+    .maybe build library in two parts, a pure stateless layer, and an "adapter" layer that sits over that and maintains state to be more like p5.

 ## Discussion/Documentation Point (Transparency)
 .transparency own channel